Mihirbhadauria/Portfolio_website/README.md

 8. Create a "Projects" heading >> leave it blank at the moment (DONE)

-9. Install and setup tailwind css
+9. Install and setup tailwind css (technically DONE)

-10. Create a new branch and restructre the HTML to cater to tailwind css
+10. Create a new branch and restructre the HTML to cater to tailwind css (DONE)

 11. Create an element like arrow which takes back top of page